jbanes/rs97-mrdrillux/readme.txt

 Added support for the B button exiting the high score screen (to match the instructions) Packaged in IPK distribution
 Added this translated file as a manual
+Fixed a layout issue with the high score table where spaces were not being rendered

 2000/11/9 ver 0.05